Home » Dessert Recipes » Boston Cream Poke Cake (+Video)

 This is an easy and fun cake that everyone wants the recipe for.
 I have made this recipe more times than I can count for friends, family and co-workers.
 It’s requested for birthday cakes, celebration cakes and just because!
 It tastes just like a Boston Cream Pie but so much easier to make!

-slice of Boston cream poke cake on a white plate with a glass of milk in the background.
+slice of Boston cream poke cake on a small round white plate with a bottle of milk in the background.

 TIPS FOR MAKING BOSTON CREAM POKE CAKE: